neurogym/neurogym/docs/installation.md

 pip install -e .
 ```

-This links your local code changes directly to your Python environment without needing to reinstall after every edit.
+This installs the package in editable mode, so changes in source files are reflected without reinstalling.

-If you also want RL and development tools (for testing, linting, and documentation), install with:
+To include both RL and development tools (e.g., for testing, linting, documentation):

 ```bash
 pip install -e .[rl,dev]